cabotage/cabotage-app/README.md

 Stops all running containers and removes any volumes containing databases and other persistent state.
-This essentially returns the environment to a blank state as though you had just cloned the respository.
+This essentially returns the environment to a blank state as though you had just cloned the repository.

 ### `make migrate`